spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

 - Queries for data that have been filtered out will not fall back to querying against the federated table.
 :::

-### Refresh Data Period
+### Refresh Data Window

-Filters data from the federated source older than the specified period.
-Only supported for datasets configured with a `full` refresh mode (the default).
+Filters data from the federated source outside than the specified window.
+The only supported window is a lookback starting from `now() - refresh_data_window` to `now()`.
+This flag is only supported for datasets configured with a `full` refresh mode (the default).

 Used in combination with the [`time_column`](../reference/spicepod/datasets.md#time_column) to identify the column that contains the timestamps to filter on.
 The [`time_format`](../reference/spicepod/datasets.md#time_format) column (optional) can be used to instruct the Spice runtime how to interpret the timestamps in the `time_column`.